jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 ## Auditing Cross Check

-We will go through these top 10 tokens and cross check the centralised smart contracts that the bytecode analysis tool detected with the source code and public audit reports to see how accurate the tool's calculated centralisation risk ratings are.
+We will go through these top 10 tokens (by market capitalisation) and cross check the centralised smart contracts that the bytecode analysis tool detected with the source code and public audit reports to see how accurate the tool's calculated centralisation risk ratings are.
 There is no need to check the "✅ Decentralised" contracts as they are, for sure, immutable decentralised contracts.

 ### USDT - Tether